jeroenheijmans/coding-dojo-implicit-flow/README.md

 This workshop leads you to create an OAuth2 and OpenID Connect Identity Server, and an Angular SPA that uses Implicit flow to let users log in using that ID Server.

+⚠️ Warning: you're looking at a *solution* branch with heavy *spoilers*.

 ## Introduction

 This Dojo shows you how the OAuth2 "Implicit Flow" works.